grizzlysmit/gzzopt/README.md

 ### Introduction ###

-The library is contained in the files *gzzopt.hpp* and *gzzopt.cpp*, (see below for how to create libgzzopt.a and libgzzopt.so) there are also 7 example programs *calc, calc2, count, bad, empty, example0,* and *example*.
+The library is contained in the files *gzzopt.hpp* and *gzzopt.cpp*, (see below for how to create libgzzopt.a and libgzzopt.so) there are also 8 example programs *calc, calc2, count, bad, vect, empty, example0,* and *example*.

 ### Example and Example0 ###